yjie2366/dtf-docs/docs/source/build.rst

 	git clone https://github.com/maneka07/split_world_wrap.git

+Assume the path to the downloaded Splitworld wrapper is ``SPLIT_WRAPPER_DIR``.
+MPI Compiler can be specified through the ``CC`` variable in the Makefile.

-Build the library simply by executing the command:
+The library can be simply built by executing the command:

 ::

-	cd split_world_wrap && make
+	cd ${SPLIT_WRAPPER_DIR} && make

-MPI Compiler can be specified through the ``CC`` variable in the Makefile.

-The shared object ``libsplitworld.so`` will be generated after successful build.
+The shared object ``libsplitworld.so`` will be generated in the same directory after successful build.